Azure/azure-sdk/docs/policies/reviewprocess.md

 ### API Sign Off

 Typically, there’ll be some unsettled/controversial questions on the API either from language architects who reviewed the API or from the presenting team.
 Since the goal of this review is to approve the API, the Board usually jumps right into discussing these questions.
-The review will end of a final approval of the API or follow up items to get the API to be approved.
+The review will end with a final approval of the API or follow up items to get the API to be approved.

+### Required Quorum

 For an API to be approved, the following conditions must be met at the Architecture Board meeting:

 * Representatives from all Tier-1 languages (Java, Python, TS/JS, C#), and all languages under consideration must be present at the meeting.
 * A minimum of THREE architects from different language groups must be present at the meeting.

-If a language architect is *not* present at the meeting, they must review and confirm the outcome of the meeting within 1 business day.
-If the language architect is unavailable, the language area engineering lead within the Azure SDK group can approve instead.
+If a language architect is *not* present at the meeting, a deputy architect can be the representative of that specific language instead.
 The list of language representatives can only be changed by the LT of the Azure SDK group.

 ## What Happens After Review